moule-group/DCS-Flow/README.md

 }
 ```

 The TCNQ folder, or current directory, now has the structure file (tcnq.cif), the edited parameters file (workflow_params.json), and the run script (run_tcnq.py.).
-The run_tcnq.py file contains information for the NERSC super computer.
-The final lines contain the commands to be evaluated, in this case ```eval $'cnss -T workflow'```.
+The run_tcnq.py bash script contains information for the NERSC super computer such as number of allocated nodes, processors and run hours.
+The final lines contain the commands to be evaluated, in this case ```eval $'cnss workflow'```.

 Submit the job and check it's progress using the following commands: